 As soon as you wake up in the morning, do your hands start slithering around in search of something?
-With your half-opened lazy eyes, is it the phone that you are looking for?
+With your half-opened lazy eyes, is it the phone you are looking for?

 “How many ‘likes’ and ‘comments’ did I get for my last night’s post?”

 Well, an urge to check for your social media messages now and then has become routine for most of you.
 Understandably, social media is a way for you to connect with people, maintain relationships, create and share content, and to an extent make your social network observable to others.
 However, socializing online in excess can lead to social media addiction and impact your daily lives in several ways.

 Social media addiction is a form of Internet addiction, where you are overly concerned about social media, and driven by an uncontrollable urge to use it.